What You Need to Know About Food When You Have Ulcerative Colitis

 Recommendations include:

 • Lean proteins: Lean proteins are an essential part of your diet when dealing with ulcerative colitis.
-They provide the necessary nutrients and help you maintain weight and muscle mass.
-Recommended lean proteins that may be tolerated include chicken breast, turkey, lean cuts of pork, fish, soy and eggs, according to the Crohn's & Colitis Foundation.
+They provide necessary nutrients and help you maintain weight and muscle mass.
+Recommended lean proteins that may be well tolerated include chicken breast, turkey, lean cuts of pork, fish, eggs, nut butters, soy and tofu, according to the Crohn's & Colitis Foundation.

-• Fresh fruits and vegetables: There are a variety of fruits that are low-fiber, nutrient-rich and well tolerated, such as bananas, melons and cooked fruits such as apples.
-Avoid eating any fruits that have a skin or seeds.
+• Fresh fruits and vegetables: There are a variety of fruits that are low-fiber, nutrient-rich and well tolerated, including bananas, melons and cooked fruits such as apples.
+Avoid or limit eating any raw fruits that have a skin.
 Vegetables should be skinless, seedless and thoroughly cooked, the Crohn's & Colitis Foundation says.
 Examples include asparagus, carrots, squash and potatoes.
-It may be best to refrain from raw vegetables and leafy greens since they are high in fiber and can worsen your symptoms.

 • Grains: Enriched or refined grains are typically easier on the digestive tract.
 Examples of these types of grains include oatmeal, cream of wheat, puffed rice cereal, white pasta and white rice.
-Whole grains are more difficult to digest and may trigger symptoms.
+Whole grains like brown rice and quinoa are more difficult to digest and may trigger symptoms.

 Advertisement